pyoscx/scenariogeneration/docu/Documentation.md

 The V1.2.0 will remove the depricated attributes, and have a pure V1.2.0 xml.
 If version specific elements are used together with the wrong version, a __OpenSCENARIOVersionError__ will be raised.

-NOTE: as of V0.5.0 some interfaces had to be changed in order to fulfill the V1.1.0 standard, please see the [release notes](https://github.com/pyoscx/scenariogeneration/blob/main/release_notes.md) for more info.
+NOTE: When a new versions of the standards are introduced, some interfaces might change, please see the [release notes](https://github.com/pyoscx/scenariogeneration/blob/main/release_notes.md) for more info.

 ### Parsing an .xosc file and get the Python object back
 As of scenariogeneration V0.7.0, the __xosc__ module supports parsing an existing .xosc file.